Cultural depictions of dinosaurs: The 1930s to the 1970s: Moribund dinosaurs to renaissance

 Dinosaurs gained a home in television in the 1960s animated sitcom The Flintstones, in another example of dinosaurs shown as coexisting with humans (for comedic effect in this case).
 Dinosaurs also entered comic books in this period in such series as Tor and Turok, Son of Stone, where prehistoric humans fought anachronistic dinosaurs.
 For those wanting more scientific accounts of dinosaurs, there were the first nontechnical dinosaur books.
 Ned Colbert's The Dinosaur Book (1945) was the first such book, and its status as the only such book for many years made Colbert an important figure for the coming generations of paleontologists and dinosaur enthusiasts.

 In the 1960s, paleontologist John Ostrom began work on the theropod Deinonychus.
 His findings, which were expanded upon by his student Robert T. Bakker, contributed to the Dinosaur Renaissance, a revolution in the study of dinosaurs.
 Of particular importance were a reevaluation of the origin of birds that showed them to be closely related to coelurosaurian dinosaurs, reappraisal of dinosaur physiology that suggested they were not the sluggish cold-blooded animals that they had long been assumed to be, and a recognition that dinosaurs formed a natural group.

 Soon thereafter came new evidence on dinosaur social behavior, with nests of Maiasaura suggesting parental care.
 These findings were reflected in the work of a new generation of paleoartists.
 One milestone was Sarah Landry's feathered dinosaur in Bakker's 1975 Scientific American article, Dinosaur Renaissance.

-Louis Paul Jonas created the first full sized dinosaur sculptures for the 1964 New York World's Fair in the "Dinoland" area, which was sponsored by the Sinclair Oil Corporation, whose logo featured a dinosaur.
-Jonas consulted with paleontologists Barnum Brown, Edwin H. Colbert and John Ostrom in order to create nine sculptures that were as accurate as possible.
+Louis Paul Jonas created full-sized dinosaur sculptures for the 1964 New York World's Fair in the "Dinoland" area, which was sponsored by the Sinclair Oil Corporation, whose logo featured a dinosaur.
+Jonas consulted with paleontologists Barnum Brown, Edwin H. Colbert and John Ostrom in order to create nine sculptures that were as accurate as possible according to the science of the day, including postures with dragging tails (later found to be incorrect).
 After the Fair closed, the dinosaur models toured the country on flatbed trailers as part of a company advertising campaign.
 Most of the statues are now on display at various museums and parks.

-In 1967, the Sinclair Oil Corporation gave one of its dinosaurs, a fiberglass model of a Triceratops, to the Smithsonian Institution.
+In 1967, the Sinclair Oil Corporation gave a fiberglass model of a Triceratops to the Smithsonian Institution.
 The model, which appeared in The Enormous Egg television movie in 1968 as Uncle Beazley, is now on display at the National Zoo in Washington, D.C.
-From the 1970s to 1994, the statue was located on the National Mall in front of the National Museum of Natural History (some sources state that the Kentucky Science Center in Louisville (formerly named the "Louisville Museum of Natural History and Science" and the "Louisville Science Center") now owns the Triceratops model).
+From the 1970s to 1994, the statue was located on the National Mall in front of the National Museum of Natural History.
+The model was a copy of the original Triceratops created for the 1964 World’s Fair, which the Sinclair Oil Corporation donated to the Kentucky Science Center in Louisville (formerly named the "Louisville Museum of Natural History and Science" and the "Louisville Science Center") in 1968.
+The sculpture, nicknamed "Lottie", is now on display outside the museum after being restored in 2022.